nickmartink/next-docker-multiple-environment/README.md

 ```bash
 npm run dev:up
 ```
-This will mount your directory and run `next dev` in the container for
+This will mount your application directory and run `next dev` in the container for a containerised development environment.

 ### Production
 ```bash
 npm run prod:up
 ```
+This run `next build && next start` in the container for a containerised production environment.

 ## Docker compose